 The History of Mont-Saint-Michel

 The diverse architectural styles reflect construction methods dating from the 10th century when it was first built through to the 19th century restoration.
 The Abbey church is built on the summit of the Mount at an altitude of 80 metres and sits on an 80 metre long platform consisting of four crypts built into the spur of the rock.
 The abbey church is known as La Merveille; a thirteenth century addition regarded as its crowning glory.
-The Mount is positioned on the border between Normandy and Brittany and was both a place of passage and a fortress for the Duchy of Normandy.
+The Mount is positioned on the border between Normandy and Brittany and was therefore both a place of passage as well as a fortress for the Duchy of Normandy.

 The abbey buildings have been transformed throughout the centuries.
 The conflicts of the Hundred Years War between France and England in the 14th century led to powerful fortifications being built.
 These additions included a wall flanked with defensive towers and enabled Mont-Saint-Michel to resist attacks by English troops.
 It remains the only place in Normandy not to have been conquered by the English and is a symbol of national identity.
 In 1421, during a terrifying siege, the Romanesque chancel of the church collapsed, and was not completely rebuilt until 100 years later, in a flamboyant Gothic style.